Join our 4 month medical assistant program

 Physical therapy assistants can work in home health, hospitals, or physical therapy offices.
 They work with physical therapists to help injured or weak patients gain strength and mobility.

-Physical therapy assistants can help with range of motion exercises, apply electrostimulation, and help give massages.
+Physical therapy assistants can help with a range of motion exercises, apply electrostimulation, and give massages.

 Hospital Clerk

-A hospital clerk helps to keep the entire hospital organized.
-They help to control the flow of patients in and out of units, keeping track of how many clean beds are available, when patients are expected to discharge home, and help coordinate the staffing of physician assistants.
+A hospital clerk, also called a medical records specialist, helps to keep the entire hospital organized.
+They control the flow of patients, keep track of how many clean beds are available, know when patients are expected to discharge home, and help coordinate the staffing of physician assistants.

-A hospital clerk can also answer patient visitor questions and help manage the front desk of the hospital, helping worried families locate their loved ones and get status updates as appropriate.
+A hospital clerk can also answer visitors’ questions and help manage the front desk of the hospital, helping worried families locate their loved ones and get status updates.
 Working as a hospital clerk will give you great customer service practice, an understanding of medical terminology, and organizational skills that can all be helpful when becoming a physician assistant.

 Medical Interpreter or Translator